 It's been a long time since I have published anything in english.
 If you are one of my regular readers, you probably will think this kind of unusual.

-What happened was that I've received an invitation from Manoel Pimentel to make a small contribution for his new book: The Agile Coaching DNA.
+I've received an invitation from Manoel Pimentel to make a small contribution for his new book: The Agile Coaching DNA.
 I felt really glad and honoured to participate.
 This article is basically what I wrote for him.